Constraining the origin of magnetic white dwarfs: Main

 \citeauthor{2005MNRAS.356..615F} \cite{2005MNRAS.356..615F}, review known properties of MWDs and draw connections to the properties of their progenitor main sequence stars.
 They argue that WD magnetic fields may arise from magnetic flux conservation during stellar evolution off the main sequence.
 Indeed main-sequence stars generate magnetic fields through contemporary convective dynamos, and for stellar masses greater than $1.5 M_\odot$ a fossil field could in principle persist in the convective core.
 But, as we will address, uncertainty remains as to whether the magnetic fields survive the stellar evolution all the way to the WD stage.

 Complementarily, WDs undergo crystallization as they reach sufficiently low temperatures \cite{Kirzhnits1960,VanHorn1968}.
-As the WD solidifies into a crystalline lattice, heavier elements like $^{12}C$ and $^{16}O$ move towards the core, and lighter elements rise towards the outer layers, initiating a composition gradient \cite{Stevenson1980}.
+As the WD solidifies into a crystalline lattice, heavier elements like $^{16}O$ sink toward the center, while lighter elements like $^{12}C$ rise towards the outer layers, initiating a composition gradient \cite{Stevenson1980}.
 The gravitational potential energy released is converted to the kinetic energy of buoyancy, that drive convection.
 This, along with WD rotation, may sustain a magnetic dynamo to amplify the magnetic field \citep{Ginzburg_2022,Fuentes+2024}.
 Similar core crystallization has long been been thought to provide an important source of free energy for outer core dynamos in planetary bodies such as Earth \citep{Isern_2017}.
 But we must assess how many MWDs are old enough to be consistent with the timing of crystallization onset to be explained this way.

 Yet another source of free energy for MWD field amplification is differential rotation that arises when a WD core of a giant star and a companion mutually evolve.
 Some of this is deposited in the giant envelope, which is a possible dynamo location \citep{Tout+2008, roepke2022simulationscommonenvelopeevolutionbinary}.
 But the necessary differential rotation free energy for a dynamo can also arise in a WD merger \citep{10.1093/mnras/stt1910} leading to field amplification not dissimilar from that which likely occurs in neutron star mergers \citep{Kiuchi+2024}.
 Alternatively, differential rotation may arise in an accretion disk formed in a tidally shredded companion during or after common envelope evolution \citep{Nordhaus+2006,Nordhaus+2011,Ondratschek+2022}.
 These interactions provide the physical conditions where shear and magnetorotational instability driven fluctuations can generate large scale magnetic fields \citep{10.1093/mnras/stw1619}.
 Even though a companion would play a key role during these amplification processes, it may be gone by the time the MWD is observed.
 Mergers produce isolated WDs \citep{Briggs_2014} and most of the stronger MWDs are observed as isolated WDs \citep{Nordhaus+2011}.
 But do these mechanisms produce sufficiently strong fields to explain all MWDs?